MicrosoftDocs/visualstudio-docs/docs/install/install-and-use-visual-studio-behind-a-firewall-or-proxy-server.md

 | incredibuildvs2017i.azureedge.net | Game development with C++ (IncrediBuild) |
 | www.python.org | Python development (Python) <br /><br />Data science and analytical applications (Python) |

-## URLs to whitelist and ports and protocols to open when you use Visual Studio or Azure Services
+## URLs to whitelist when you use Visual Studio
 When you use Visual Studio or Azure services behind a firewall or proxy server, there are URLs you might want to whitelist and some ports and protocols that you might want to open up.
 For more information, see the [Ports and protocols for Visual Studio and for Azure services](visual-studio-and-azure-services-ports-and-protocols.md) page.

 ## Troubleshoot network-related errors